One Night a Week at Locations Close to Home

 Federal Perkins Loans: The federal Perkins loan is a federally funded loan with a low 5% interest rate for students with demonstrated financial need.
 Interest accrual and repayment begins nine months after leaving college.
 Limited funding available.

 Graduate Direct PLUS Loans: Graduate students are able to borrow money through the Graduate PLUS loan program to pay for their own education.
-The Graduate PLUS loan will not reduce eligibility for the Stafford Loan, but the Graduate PLUS loan limit will take the amount borrowed under the Stafford Loan into account.
 The Graduate PLUS loan is limited to cost of attendance minus aid received, as certified by the school.

-Alternative Loans: An alternative student loan can help you pay for college, generally at better interest rates than other lines of credit.
-You should only use private student loans as supplemental funding after you have exhausted all other sources of financial aid.
+Alternative Loans: An alternative student loan can help you pay for college.
+You should only use private student loans after you have exhausted all other sources of financial aid.